danowarr/synced-up-player/README.md

-- `contextIsolation: true` / `nodeIntegration: false` in main.js is the standard secure Electron setup — the renderer never gets raw Node or mpv access, only the specific functions preload.js exposes.
+- `contextIsolation: true` / `nodeIntegration: false` in main.js is the standard secure Electron setup — the renderer never gets raw Node or player access, only the specific functions preload.js exposes.
 - Each mpv instance (tv, radio) gets its own IPC pipe/socket and, for TV, a fixed screen position (`--geometry`) so its native video window doesn't spawn hidden behind the Electron control window.
+- `kodiPlayer.js` deliberately mimics node-mpv's method names and event shape (`play`, `pause`, `setProperty('speed', v)`, `'statuschange'` events) so the sync engine in main.js doesn't need to know or care which backend is behind a given player — same reasoning as the `pausedState`/`autoPaused` note below.
 - The stall-lock logic tracks real pause state (not just "did we issue a pause") specifically so a manual pause on one stream never gets silently auto-resumed later by the other stream recovering — see the comments around `pausedState`/`autoPaused` in main.js if extending this.
+- `credentialStore.js` checks which storage backend Electron's `safeStorage` actually resolved to and refuses to save Kodi credentials under Linux's weak fallback (a publicly-known encryption key) rather than silently pretending it's secure.
 - Whether a source "looks like HLS" (recorder.js's `looksLikeM3U8`) is a URL-extension heuristic, not real content-type detection — good enough for the sources tested so far, documented as a known